datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 ​(ii) The Capital Account of each Unit Holder shall be maintained in accordance with the following provisions:

-​(a) to such Unit Holder’s Capital Account there shall be credited such Unit Holder’s Capital Contributions, such Unit Holder’s distributive share of Profits and the amount of any Company liabilities that are assumed by such Unit Holder or that are secured by any Company assets distributed to such Unit Holder;
+​(a) to such Unit Holder's Capital Account there shall be credited such Unit Holder's Capital Contributions, such Unit Holder's distributive share of Profits and the amount of any Company liabilities that are assumed by such Unit Holder or that are secured by any Company assets distributed to such Unit Holder;

-​(b) to such Unit Holder’s Capital Account there shall be debited the amount of cash and the Gross Asset Value of any Company assets distributed to such Unit Holder pursuant to any provision of this Agreement, such Unit Holder’s distributive share of Losses and the amount of any liabilities of such Unit Holder that are assumed by the Company or that are secured by any property contributed by such Unit Holder to the Company; and
+​(b) to such Unit Holder's Capital Account there shall be debited the amount of cash and the Gross Asset Value of any Company assets distributed to such Unit Holder pursuant to any provision of this Agreement, such Unit Holder's distributive share of Losses and the amount of any liabilities of such Unit Holder that are assumed by the Company or that are secured by any property contributed by such Unit Holder to the Company; and